Track How Much You Move

 In this article

-The best way to know if you're hitting your goal is to keep track.
-Research has shown that people are more motivated when they keep track.
-Seeing your goals and watching your progress can help give you the energy you need keep exercising.
+The best way to know if you're hitting your goal is to keep track of how active you are.
+Scientists know that people who count how much they move feel motivated to do even more.
+When you see yourself meeting goals and getting better, you can get more of the energy you need to keep exercising.

-Here are some fun ways to help keep track of how much you really move.
+Here are some fun ways to keep track of how much you really move.

 Chart your progress.
 Write down in a diary what you do for exercise and for how many minutes.
-Place stickers on a calendar for every day that you reach your 60-minute goal.
+Put stickers on a calendar for every day that you reach your 60-minute goal.

 WebMD Medical Reference